 Firstly, let us talk about what facial recognition is and how it works.
 According to the Iowa Department of Transportation as reported by the Electronic Frontier Foundation, when a facial recognition image is captured first one's eyes are located and mapped out.
 Then, the rest of the facial shape is mapped out including distance between eyes, nose and chin.
 The final process is one by which the infographic is turned into a mathematical algorithm for one's face which is then used by the search engine to find duplicates.
 Facial recognition is already used in some countries and is used here in the U.S. to some extent in certain cities among law enforcement, ICE and at airports, border crossings and even at the DMV to detect fraud.
 It has even been used at the Olympics and will be used again in the 2020 Tokyo Olympic Games.
 Facebook this past week has even rolled out their own facial recognition software, which they say will be left off by default unless someone deliberately turns it on.
 For now.
 Facebook has also said that the purpose of the software is to be able to send alerts to users whenever their face turns up on Facebook, so a user could either tag themselves in a status or report a fraudulent account.

-Sex workers are already facing big threats to livelihood without facial recognition software being commonplace.
+Sex workers, such as San Diego Escorts are already facing big threats to livelihood without facial recognition software being commonplace.
 In April 2018 the U.S. feds seized Backpage and several days later FOSTA/SESTA (house and senate bill respectively) were passed rolling back the rights guaranteed by the U.S. Communications Decency Act of 1996.
 This meant not only that third party internet content could be used to hold website owners responsible for any illegal activity on their platform, but it essentially conflated adult, consensual sex work with sex trafficking and removed any legal distinctions between the two, instead preferring to classify any form of sex industry labor as sex trafficking.
-The internet is rapidly becoming a less and less predictable means for sex workers to make income and survive and facial recognition software only compounds these vulnerabilities.
+The internet is rapidly becoming a less and less predictable means for female escorts to make income and survive and facial recognition software only compounds these vulnerabilities.

 Facial Recognition is scary, but it's also something that isn't going away.
 In fact, it only stands to become a bigger and bigger part of our daily lives.
 In George Orwell's novel 1984, one of the key messages seems to be about us as a society not becoming so complacent that we end up complicit in our own demise as a civilization.
 In the age of Trump and an incredibly important approaching presidential election, I do believe no message could be more relevant.